Chillax2016/Couresera-ML-NG-Octave/README.md

 # Couresera-ML-NG-Octave

-this is the notes when I was learing ML.
+this is the notes I make when I am learing ML.

-I write down the details in case I forget someday.
+I write down the details in case I forget it someday.